 These Lexington women accomplished great things, often under difficult and unusual circumstances.
 Each was a trailblazer and had a significant impact on their communities.
+Read how these remarkable women made a significant impact on our region and beyond.

 Mary Todd Lincoln (1818-1882)